 1. The welcome offer

-Right off the bat, the Scotiabank Momentum Visa Infinite will earn you some serious rewards.
+Right off the bat, the Scotiabank Momentum Visa Infinite offers some great value.

-The card’s $120 annual fee will also be waived for the first year.
+The card’s $120 annual fee is waived for the first year.
 Plus, Scotia will even waive the $50 fee for one supplementary cardholder for the first year, which can help you save if you were planning on adding your partner or family member as an authorized user on your account.

 There are some terms to the welcome offer you’ll want to be aware of before hitting apply though.
 First, the welcome offer is only available to cardholders who are new to Scotiabank or haven’t opened an account with the bank within the past two years.
 Once you receive the card, you’ll also have to keep your account in good standing, or in other words, you must make at least the minimum payment every month to qualify for the offer.